-Chase Freedom Flex credit card bonus categories revealed for 2nd quarter of 2021 - CNN Underscored
+Chase Freedom Flex credit card bonus categories revealed for 1st quarter of 2022 | CNN Underscored

 If you prefer cash back, pair the Chase Freedom Flex with another credit card that earns a higher rate on purchases outside the bonus categories.
 CNN Underscored’s benchmark credit card, the Citi® Double Cash Card, is one such option, as it earns 2% cash back on everything you buy — 1% when you make a purchase, and another 1% when you pay it off.
 Then use the Freedom Flex when you make a purchase in the bonus categories, and the Citi Double Cash on everything else.

 And if you don’t already have a Chase Freedom Flex credit card, you might want to consider getting one and using it to earn extra cash back.
-The card even currently comes with a sign-up bonus of $200 in cash back after you spend $500 on purchases in the first three months after you open the account.
+The card even currently comes with a sign-up bonus of $200 in cash back after you spend $500 on purchases in the first three months after you open the account, plus 5% cash back on grocery store purchases (not including Target or Walmart) during the first 12 months you have the card, up to $12,000 in total purchases.

 Learn more about the Chase Freedom Flex.

-Learn more about the Chase Sapphire Preferred Card.
+Learn more about the Chase Sapphire Preferred.

 Learn more about the Chase Sapphire Reserve.